Please confirm topic selection

 • Pin placement (Gardner-Wells pins)

-• pin placement is 1 cm above pinna, in line with external auditory meatus and below the equator of the skull.
+• pin placement is 1 cm above pinna, in line with the external auditory meatus, and below the equator of the skull

-• if the pin is placed too anterior, the temporalis muscles and superficial temporal artery and vein are at risk
+• if the pin is placed too anterior, the temporalis muscle, superficial temporal artery, and superficial temporal vein are at risk

 • an anterior pin will apply an extension moment to the cervical spine

-• if the pin is placed too posterior, it can apply a flexion moment to the cervical spine.
+• if the pin is placed too posterior, a flexion moment may be applied to the cervical spine

 • Pin tightness

-• On Gardner-Wells tongs, pins are tightened until spring loaded indicator protrudes 1 mm above surface
+• On Gardner-Wells tongs, pins are tightened until a spring-loaded indicator protrudes 1 mm above the surface

 • this is the equivalent of 139 newtons (31 lbs) of force

-• note Mayfield pins are tightened to 60 lbs
+• in contrast, Mayfield pins are tightened to 60 lbs

 • overtightening of the pins can result in penetration of the inner table of the calvarium